MidnightDreamerX17/skill20/Psionics/README.md

 - **Dorjes** - Crystals with multiple uses.
 They take up a whole hand to use.
 - **Power Stones** - Stones with a single use each.
 - **Psicrowns** - Items worn on the head, with multiple uses.
 They are not compatible with any other headgear.
 - **Psionic Tattoos** - Psionic inks inscribed into your skin.
 Each tattoo is a single use.
+Each person can only have one tattoo per power.

 In order to use a manifestation item, you must have an Intelligence equal to 10 + Power Circle.